michalcholewinski/rooms-reservation/README.md

 * Docker

 ## Starting an application

+### Docker users
 1. Run command `mvn clean install` from project directory (the same location where You can find file pom.xml)
 2. Run `docker-compose -f docker-compose-db.yml up --build` (--build is not necessary on first run).
 3. Application should start on port 9885 and can be accessed via Postman application (or SoapUI, or just CURL) on http://localhost:9003

+### Non docker users
+1. Install postgres that runs on default port (5432)
+2. Create database with name `mybooking`
+3. Run command `mvn spring-boot:run -Dspring.profiles.active=nodocker`
+4. Application should start on port 9885 and can be accessed via Postman application (or SoapUI, or just CURL) on http://localhost:9003

 ## Database initialization
 Thanks to Flyway there is no need to initialize database manually.
 It's just about running mybooking service and database will be initialized with example rooms automatically.